 This paper is organized as follows.
-In section 2, we reconstruct a covariant, $p+1$-algebra based action for a super-$p$-brane in the flat superspace.
-In section 3, we reformulate the super-$p$-brane action in the curved superspace in terms of the $p+1$-algebra.
-Section 4 is devoted to the conclusions.
+In Sec.
+2, we reconstruct a covariant, $(p+1)$-algebra based action for a super $p$-brane in flat superspace.
+In Sec.
+3, we reformulate the super $p$-brane action in curved superspace in terms of the $(p+1)$-algebra.
+In Sec.
+4, quantizability of the theory will be discussed.
+Section 5 is devoted to the conclusions.